Russia and Ukraine agree on a three-day truce and the exchange of two thousand prisoners

 No hay anuncios

-In response to the attacks, Kyiv has launched drones against industrial facilities in the Russian region of Perm, according to Governor Dmitry Makhonin.
-Throughout the night, according to the Russian Ministry of Defense, Ukraine would have launched 264 drones against Russia, which have forced the cessation of activity at 13 Russian airports.
+In response to the attacks, Kyiv has launched drones against industrial facilities in the Russian region of Perm, as reported by Governor Dmitry Makhonin.
+Throughout the night, according to the Russian Ministry of Defense, Ukraine allegedly launched 264 drones against Russia, which forced the suspension of activity at 13 Russian airports.
 And as it has done in recent weeks, Kyiv has once again attacked a Russian oil infrastructure, located more than 700 kilometers from the border with Ukraine, in the province of Yaroslavl.
 Zelensky has taken advantage of the attacks to once again demand that Russia opt for a "genuine peace".

-Putin, as he did last year, had proposed a 48-hour ceasefire to mark Victory Day.
-With a particularly strong attack capability in recent months, the Kremlin fears that a Ukrainian attack would detract from the usual military parade held every May 9 in Moscow.
+Putin, as he already did last year, declared a temporary ceasefire on the occasion of Victory Day celebrations.
+With a particularly solid attack capacity in recent months, the Kremlin fears that a Ukrainian attack will tarnish the usual military parade held every May 9 in Moscow.

 Cargando